mayankpathak10299/Tkinter-Login/README.md

 **Login page using TKINTER (python)**

-**Welcome to Python GUI Login tutorial.
-In this tutorial i will teach you to create a Login form where user can register themselves and can login.
-Registration and Login requires everywhere,  either you are filling any form or want to access any application.
-So in this tutorial we will see how to implement user registration and login in python.**
+**Welcome to the Python GUI Login tutorial.
+In this tutorial, I created a Login form where users can register themselves and can log in.
+Registration and Login require everywhere, either you are filling any form or want to access any application.
+We will create a GUI interface.
+In python, you can develop any GUI applications easily.
+If you have ideas then you can turn your imagination into reality and make many creative things in programming.**